ctrlo-cc/GADS/docs/kb/050-users/040-user-permissions.md

 *See:* [Add a new user to Linkspace](020-add-users/010-add-user.md)

-## Setting a users general permissions
+## Setting a user's general permissions

 Administrative permissions, and permissions that apply across tables are also set on a user's record page.
 These are: